First Year in Our Program Information

 How do things work with weight classes?
 What weight class will my child be in?
 High school weight classes are as follows: 106, 113, 120, 126, 132, 138, 145, 152, 160, 170, 182, 195, 220, 285.
 How it works is that your wrestler must weigh exactly that weight class OR under in order to compete at that weight.
 So if your wrestler weighs 158 lbs, they'd have to wrestle in the 160 lb weight division.
 If your wrestler weighs 152.1 lbs, they'd still have to wrestle 160 lbs because they are not "on or under" 152 lbs.
 99% of kids either wrestle the weight class up or down from what they actually weigh.
 Example: If your wrestler weighs 158 lbs, they'd most likely wrestle 160 lbs, but some kids would try to drop to 152 lbs so they can be a bigger 152 than most.
 It would be the rare kid to try and gain a bunch of weight and wrestle 170 lbs, or lose big weight and wrestle 145 lbs.
 That stuff happens, but not often.
 We would suggest nothing that doesn't involve eating healthier meals.
 Parents always have final veto power.

-What's the deal with the Body Fat or Hydration Test?
-All wrestlers nationally must pass a Hydration Test in order to compete - that's high school and college.
-What they do is measure the wrestlers height and weight, then have them take a pee test to see if they are properly hydrated.
-If hydrated, their height, weight and sex going into a formula that determines their body fat level.
+What's the deal with the Body Fat Test?
+All wrestlers nationally must take a Body Fat Test in order to compete - that's high school and college.
+What they do is measure the wrestlers height and weight, then the examiner takes an ultrasound of their body fat.
+All this goes into a formula that determines their body fat level.
 It is against the rules to wrestle below 7% body fat - unless they have a note from their doctor, and even then they are locked in at that weight and cannot lose more.
 The formula tells each wrestler how much weight they can lose per week (at a healthy level); this is usually around 1.5 - 2.0 lbs per week.
 So wrestlers are not allowed to crash diet.
-So if Johnny takes the hydration test on November 10th and weighs 150 lbs with 10% body fat, he'd be allowed to lose roughly 1.5 lbs per week (if he wanted to) until he reached 7% body fat, then he's locked in and can't lose more.
+So if Johnny takes the body fat test on November 10th and weighs 150 lbs with 10% body fat, he'd be allowed to lose roughly 1.5 lbs per week (if he wanted to) until he reached 7% body fat, then he's locked in and can't lose more.
 Most kids don't worry about this, they just wrestle their natural weight.
 Most kids will lose some weight over the season just because the workouts are hard, you burn more calories - but they're not dieting, they're just lean muscle.
 They'll look like they got out of Marine boot camp.

 How does this whole thing work with varsity and jv?
 Each schools single best wrestler at each weight class is varsity.
 The second best wrestler and down are JV; it does not matter what grade in school they are.
 If our best kid is a freshman and another schools best kid is a senior, doesn't matter, they'll wrestle each other.
 Each week kids can challenge for the varsity spot if they'd like.
 Read "rules" on this site for more details.
 So when we face another school in a team vs team format, this is how it works.
 Our best wrestler at weight class "X" against their best wrestler at that weight - that's the varsity match.
 All other matches at that weight class are jv.
 This goes for all weight classes.